NeuroDesk/neurodesk.github.io/content/en/docs/Overview/how-to-cite-us.md

 In addition to citing Neurodesk, please remember to cite any papers associated with the tools you use.
 You find this information in the [README.m](https://github.com/NeuroDesk/neurocontainers/tree/master/recipes) for each tool, or when opening the application through the menu in Neurodesktop.

-## Citing EEG/MEG related tools
-If you used any EEG/MEG/electrophysiology tools, please also link to the [AEDAPT website](https://www.aedapt.net/).

 ## Examples
 Here are some example excerts of how to cite Neurodesk: